This post is also available in: Español (Spanish)

 - Using the location from the Bio of the user

-- Using an unique hashtag per location: for example in a music world your where each city has its own hashtag
+- The use of a unique hashtag per location: for example in a music world your where each city has its own hashtag

 - Using the context of the tweet: this uses the text of the tweet to place it in a map.
 It must mention a region/city.

 One of the most important uses of geolocation on Twitter is to track breaking news and events.
-In the past, using the location of a tweet we could place a tweet exactly in the place it was sent from, but Twitter removed that feature because only a few people where using it.
+In the past, using the location of a tweet we could place a tweet exactly in the place it was sent from.
+However, Twitter removed that feature because only a few people where using it.
 In tweet Binder we had to develop a system to place tweets in maps since it was very demanded by clients.
+The possibilities of Twitter data charts is endless!